 Carbon monoxide is an odorless and colorless odor that can kill you.
 Fuel burning is what produces carbon monoxide fumes.

-, the following are signs of carbon monoxide poisoning:
+According to the Center for Disease Control and Prevention, the following are signs of carbon monoxide poisoning:

 - Upset Stomach